Sabjava/Gen_AI_RealEstateAgent/README.md

 ### **Conclusion**
 This project combines **LLM-generated listings**, **semantic search** powered by vector embeddings, and **augmented response generation** to create a highly personalized real estate search experience.
 It allows buyers to easily find listings that match their preferences and receive tailored property descriptions that appeal to their specific needs and desires.

 ### **Acknowledgements**
-Thanks to the people who designed, made and teach this wonderful class!
-I am happy to be living in the era of LLMs. a It was a big help in this assignment.
-Thanks to the engineers who made tools like chatGPT possible which I used for this assignment
+I would like to express my gratitude to the those who designed, developed, and teach this exceptional class.
+I am grateful to live in an era where Large Language Models (LLMs) are transforming the way we learn and work.
+Their contribution was invaluable throughout this assignment.
+I also extend my thanks to the engineers who made tools like ChatGPT possible, as they played a significant role in assisting me with this task.